Dementia Care Service

-Caring for those with dementia who wish to stay at home takes a bit more experience and training as the home environment can provide physical challenges a care home may not.
+Caring for those with dementia who wish to stay at home takes more experience and training, the home environment can provide physical challenges that a care home may not.